-But families heading to the Falls might wonder: is it better to explore Niagara Falls Canada or Niagara Falls New York?
+But families heading to the Falls might wonder: is it better to explore Niagara Falls NY or Niagara Falls Canada?

 We wondered that ourselves.
 So we put Trekaroo writers and contributors to work to determine the best vantage point for viewing this amazing natural wonder!
 Here’s everything you need to know about choosing where to see Niagara Falls.